-One of the most fun business strategy games ever made, Chris Sawyer's Transport Tycoon Deluxe is a great update of the earlier-- and also underrated-- Transport Tycoon game released in 1994.
+One of the most fun business strategy games ever made, Chris Sawyer's Transport Tycoon Deluxe is a great update of the earlier – and also underrated – Transport Tycoon released in 1994.
 The Deluxe version adds multiplayer options, complete world editor, three new world environments (sub-arctic, sub-tropical, and toyland), newer vehicles and structures (e.g. maglev and helipads), customization options, and a stronger AI. |

-Note: The scenario disk that you can download from the Documentation box below is the zip file of Transport Tycoon Scenario Disk, an add-on released for the original game, before Deluxe version.
-While it contains features that have been updated in Deluxe (e.g. multiplayer options), its Martian landscape environment is not included in Deluxe version, which is why I put it up separately.
-Be careful when you install the add-on, though-- the game will revert back to the original version, not Deluxe, so make sure you keep those zip files!
-The file included in the FAQ area is the off-line version of Burkhard Jahnen's excellent tips and railway design sections of his TTD site, one of the best fansites about the game.
-Also, be sure to check out TTD Patch, THE best unofficial patch that fixes numerous bugs and adds a lot of gameplay improvements :)
+Note: Try to find the Transport Tycoon Scenario Disk, an add-on released for the original game, before the Deluxe version.
+While it contains features that have been updated in Deluxe (e.g. multiplayer options), its Martian landscape environment is not included in the Deluxe version.
+Be careful when you install the add-on, though – the game will revert back to the original version, not Deluxe, so make sure you keep those zip files!
+Secondly, check out Burkhard Jahnen's excellent tips and railway design sections on one of the game's best fansites.
+Also, be sure to check out TTD Patch, THE best unofficial patch that fixes numerous bugs and adds a lot of gameplay improvements :)Reviewed by: Underdogs